promise/readme/README.md

 # 👋 I'm Glenn

-a `18.4291`-year old Node developer cruising through life with a terrible music taste, horrendous posture and probably in front of some sort of computer screen
+a `18.4293`-year old Node developer cruising through life with a terrible music taste, horrendous posture and probably in front of some sort of computer screen

 <p align="center"><img src="https://skillicons.dev/icons?i=nodejs,ts,js,react,mongodb,git,docker,cloudflare,md,html,tailwind,css,workers"/></p>

 ## GitHub Activity

 ```
+✨ Pushed 1 commit to countr/website
+🗣 Commented on #107 in countr/website
+🗣 Commented on #21 in countr/website
+✨ Pushed 2 commits to countr/website
+🗣 Commented on #102 in countr/website
 ✨ Pushed 1 commit to countr/website
 ✅ Merged PR #104 in countr/website
 ✨ Pushed 1 commit to countr/website